Which is better, public relations or advertising?

 We work with a firm called Home Leisure Direct, which supplies leisure equipment (think pool tables, pinball machines, table tennis, jukeboxes etc.) for the home environment.
 Its product range is fantastic, but the firm is merely a re-seller so isn’t able to offer specialist skills to pique interest and generate press coverage.
 Focusing on its unique offering though, we developed the concept of a ‘Games Room of the Year’ competition, where people would enter their own games room in an attempt to be crowned the winner and claim the prize.

-As a PR agency, we were able to tell the story of the competition, while using great visuals of excellent games rooms provided by the entrants, tapping into reader’s escapism.
+As a PR agency, we were able to tell the story of the competition, while using great visuals of excellent games rooms provided by the entrants, tapping into readers' escapism.
 The campaign was a spectacular success, generating national coverage for Home Leisure Direct via the Mail Online, the Telegraph, The Sun, The Daily Express, the Daily Star, Metro, the Mirror, Yahoo News, the Daily Record, Lad Bible and ITV.com, as well as with dozens of regional outlets.

 Advertising Value Equivalent (AVE) is a term rightly discredited in our industry, and is where PR firms attempt to measure their success against the equivalent costs of paying for an advert.
-This is an inaccurate and misleading model, which is why it is no longer used, but in regards to the HLD competition and for the purpose of this comparison, the simple fact is that an advertising campaign featuring all of the aforementioned titles would have been far, far more expensive than our agency fees.
+This is an inaccurate and misleading model, which is why it's no longer used, but in regard to the HLD competition and for the purpose of this comparison, the simple fact is that an advertising campaign featuring all of the aforementioned titles would have been far, far more expensive than our agency fees.

 PR in the digital age offers its own benefits too and it's partly here as to why AVE has been so disregarded.
 Organically built links – those that are dropped naturally into a news story – provide genuine value with Google.
 Paid for links don’t.
 If anything, they’re detrimental to a brand’s page rankings, so any brand looking to pay for links from national newspaper brands would run the risk of being penalised by Google and dropping down the rankings.

 Referring to our Home Leisure Direct campaign once more, we generated a large number of ‘high value’ links (which serve to demonstrate the authenticity of a brand in the algorithmic eyes of Google), meaning HLD really saw the benefits of our PR campaign.
-National media outlets are seen as reliable sources of information by Google (hence their high value), which is why links to them are so valuable to businesses.
+National media outlets are seen as reliable sources of information by Google (hence their high value), which is why links from them are so valuable to businesses.
 With HLD being an ecommerce focused business, the links generated work wonders in legitimising its offering and keeping it above its competitors in the online search rankings.

 PR is also a marvellous ideas generator, which can feed into wider uses.
 An advertisement isn’t going to be much use for social media (it can – but it’s obvious and often a one-trick pony) whereas a well-orchestrated PR campaign can generate excellent social media fodder and audience engagement, as well as providing content for blogs, newsletters, eblasts and so on.
 Another big part of search rank success is regular, fresh and unique content being uploaded to the website.
 PR provides this in abundance.